bassosimone/measurement-kit-debian/README.md

 Repository for creating MeasurementKit packages for Debian.
 You may need to add the `7733D95B` PGP key to your keyring.

+**This is deprecated.
+We use a branch called `debian` in measurement-kit's main repository instead of this repository.***

 ## How to create all packages in a single step

 ```